 At the end of the summer people often remark that our garden must be heading into a quiet time – but there always seems to be plenty more to do here at Bandstand Beds.
 Usually because we’ve fundraised to have some work carried out in the garden in the autumn, and this year’s been no exception.

-With funding secured from the National Lottery Awards for All and money raised from donations and our events, this autumn work began on our eco loo project.
+With funding secured from the National Lottery and money raised from donations and our events, this autumn work began on our eco loo project.
 Once we’d cleared the area to the side and behind the shipping container, TCV installed the new pathways ready for the toilet unit which was delivered at the beginning of December.

 We’re pretty impressed with our new loo, but it’s not the only recent achievement we’re proud of.
 In 2018 we worked with CCMAC to create the amazing Colour Your Common project, made possible with a grant from the Mayor of London’s Greener City Fund and lots of volunteer labour.